 You’ve just experienced the weird phenomena known as brain freeze.

-Here are the answers to these burning questions and everything else you could ever want to know about brain freeze.
+Here are the answers to these burning questions and everything else you might need to know about brain freeze.

-Its scientific name is sphenopalatine ganglioneuralgia which literally means “pain of the nerve located on the roof of your mouth,” the specific neural structure being the sphenopalatine ganglion.
+Its scientific name is sphenopalatine ganglioneuralgia which literally means “pain of the nerve located on the roof of your mouth.”

-One theory is that when severe cold hits the nerve on the roof of your mouth it causes referred pain.
+It is thought that when severe cold hits the nerve on the roof of your mouth, it causes referred pain.

+Referred pain is pain that originates in one place in the body but is felt elsewhere.

+Another idea is that very cold food temporarily alters blood flow to your brain, causing localized pressure and a brief headache.
 (1)

-Referred pain is when the pain occurs in one place in the body but is felt elsewhere.

-Another theory is that very cold food temporarily alters blood flow to your brain, causing localized pressure and a brief headache.
+A final explanation is that cold-stimulus headaches are a defense mechanism to protect the brain from temperature fluctuations and keep it warm.
 (2)

-A third theory is that cold-stimulus headaches are a defense mechanism to protect the brain from temperature fluctuations and keep it warm.
-(3)

 According to the Mayo Clinic, people who have suffered a head injury or have migraine headaches are more prone to cold-stimulus headaches.
 (4)

-But one study found the opposite to be true, that migraine sufferers are less likely to experience brain freeze.
+But some research indicates the opposite may be true, that migraine sufferers are less likely to experience brain freeze.
 (5)